EMBRYOPSIDA Pirani & Prado

 Synonymy: Ceratophyllanae Reveal & Doweld

 Chemistry, Morphology, etc..
 It is unclear whether or not Ceratophyllum has a fully-developed cauline endodermis, however, a starch sheath has sometimes been recorded (Seago 2020).
 There is a ring of air canals in the stem outside the pericycle, and also a central air canal, although the vascular cylinder is otherwise solid, lacking pith (Rutishauser 1999).
-Although the leaves are whorled, there is only a single vegetative bud and usually only a single floral bud (up to four) per node; for leaf morphology, see Rutishauser and Sattler (1987).
+Although the leaves are whorled, there is usually a single vegetative bud (sometimes two) and a single floral bud (up to four) per node; for leaf morphology, see Rutishauser and Sattler (1987).
 The flowers are borne on the same orthostichy as the vegetative buds; the latter alternate their positions at each node, hence the floral buds will be lateral to the leaves (Rutishauser 1999).
 Iwamoto et al. (2015) suggest that the leaves are opposite (hence the up to two buds per node) and the flowers come from accessory (prophyllar) buds (hence they are up to four in number).

 For floral morphology, see Endress (1994d) and Endress and Doyle (2015) in particular.
 The "flower" with 3 to many stamens may be better treated as an inflorescence made up of flowers that consist of a single stamen and nothing more (see also Tekleva et al. 2021).
 This will affect several characters, so treat the familial/ordinal floral apomorphies carefully...
 Shamrov (2009) described the gynoecium as being two-carpelate and syncarpous (c.f.
 Iwamoto et al. 2015 and references; Endress & Doyle 2015).